brandonwischmeier/Roomate-Shopping-List-App/README.md

 # Roommate Shopping

-If you live with roommates, you may have to purchase items, which are shared by everyone(e.g., everyone needs paper towel, bread,and dishwasher detergent).
-It would be useful to have a common place for recording shopping needs for such shared items, and then recording shopping expenses
-(who bought what items, when and what was the cost).
+If you live with roommates, you may have to purchase items, which are shared by everyone (e.g., everyone needs paper towels, bread,and dishwasher detergent).
+It would be useful to have a common place for recording shopping needs for such shared items, and then recording shopping expenses (who bought what items, when and what was the cost).
 One of the roommates going to a store could look at the current shopping list and then purchase and record the cost of some of the needed items.
 This is what this app tries to accomplish.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites